NeoAdonis/fwmc-transcript/morning/questions.md

 ## Episode #128

 FUWAMOCO enjoys their 3D models, especially moving their ears and tails, and look forward to more 3D activities.

+## Episode #129

+Asked about their favorite voice pack, FUWAMOCO mention the Yandere pack as an intense challenge and the Mischievous Preschool pack for its unique recording experience.